CLIMAAX/HEATWAVES/heat_wave_risk_description.md

 In the risk assessment example presented in this workflow, we focus on estimating risk based on population exposure and vulnerability, combined with high-resolution observation data for the temperature (hazard).
 By combining this assessment with the hazard assessment on changes in future heatwave frequency, it is possible to better estimate the future risks.

 As output of the risk assessment, you obtain information about the overheated areas, overlapping with information on the vulnerable population groups.
-You can also use the vegetation characteristics data to see the influence of the current heat wave events on the vegetation.

 To assess risk, we use a 10+10 risk matrix, which consists of exposure (level of exposure to heat based on land surface temperature data) and vulnerability (vulnerable population groups based on world population data).
 The heat exposure data were divided into 10 groups based on the land surface temperature thresholds (1-2.
 Very low <20-25°C, 3-4.
 Low 25-35°C, 5-6.
 Medium 35-45°C, 7-8.
 High 45-55°C, 9-10.
 Very High 55-60<°C), these thresholds can be changed and values will depend on the selected area (more information in the risk assessment workflow).
 The vulnerability data were divided into 10 equally-spaced intervals based on the selected area.